Owen Gallacher

-Owen John Gallacher (born 6 April 1999) is a professional footballer who plays as a left-back and winger for EFL League Two club Grimsby Town.
+Owen John Gallacher (born 6 April 1999) is a professional footballer who plays for Stockton Town as a left-back and winger.

 Gallacher is a product of the youth academies at Newcastle United and Nottingham Forest and turned professional with the latter in 2019.
 Having spent a spell on loan with Harrogate Town he signed a permanent deal with Burton Albion the following season before joining Crawley Town in 2021.
-He has since played for Gateshead on loan before being released in January 2023.
+He has since played for Gateshead and Grimsby Town, before returning to non-league with Spennymoor Town and Stockton Town.

 Born in England, he represented Scotland at youth international level.

 Club career

 Early career

 Born in Newcastle, Gallacher spent his early career with the youth teams of Newcastle United and Nottingham Forest, before moving on loan to Harrogate Town in January 2020, where he made his senior debut in the FA Trophy.

 Burton Albion

 After leaving Nottingham Forest, he signed a short-term contract with Burton Albion in September 2020 following a trial period.
 On 8 January 2021, Gallacher signed a contract extension to remain at the club for the remainder of the 2020–21 season.

 On 12 May 2021 it was announced that he would be one of 12 players leaving Burton at the end of the season.